By YUMI KURITA/ Staff Writer

 (Supervised by Katsuhiko Yoshida in the cooking aspect and Midori Kasai in the cookery science aspect)

-Katsuhiko Yoshida is the owner chef of Jeeten, a restaurant in Tokyo’s Yoyogi Uehara that offers Chinese home cooking.
+Katsuhiko Yoshida is the owner chef of Jeeten, a restaurant in Tokyo’s Yoyogi Uehara district offering Chinese home cooking.

 Midori Kasai is a professor at Ochanomizu University and chairwoman of the Japan Society of Cookery Science.